mate-academy/layout_catalog/checklist.md

 }
 ```

-10. [SASS] - use variables for the main values so that you'll be able to reuse
+10. [SASS] - use variables for the main values so that you"ll be able to reuse
 them and give them descriptive names.
-But don't overuse them, don't create
+But don"t overuse them, don"t create
-variable for the value that's used just once.
+variable for the value that"s used just once.

-11. [LAYOUT] - don't hardcode max-width, your catalog container should work fine for any number of cards
+11. [LAYOUT] - don"t hardcode max-width, your catalog container__item should work fine for any number of cards

 GOOD example: